Skip to main content

 A watched pot doesn’t boil, but watched meats grill a whole lot better.
 One of the worst things you can do to grilled foods is overcook your meat (and when using a gas grill, that can happen more times than you think).
 On the flip side, undercooking may pose health risks to you and your barbecue guests.

 The trick is to stay close by the grill and monitor the cooking process to ensure perfectly cooked meats.
 If you’re concerned about the ‘doneness’ of your meats, use a meat thermometer to check and follow sensible meat safety serving temperature guides.
-This option from Taylor Precision Products is a great one — it’s affordable, waterproof, and delivers accurate temperatures in a matter of seconds.
+Buy at Amazon is a great one — it’s affordable, waterproof, and delivers accurate temperatures in a matter of seconds.

 Allow meat to rest after coming off the grill